Gary Lightbody: Writing

-Lightbody writes as essayist articles or columns in variously music magazines and newspapers like Q magazine and previously wrote for The Irish Times music section as guest-editor.
-As an impassioned music fan and DJ, he recommends in his blogs or essays albums and artists of different and wide-ranging genres of music.
+Lightbody writes for various music magazines and newspapers like Q magazine and previously wrote for The Irish Times music section as guest-editor.
+As an impassioned music fan and DJ, he recommends in his essays albums and artists of different and wide-ranging genres of music.

 In May 2009, Lightbody commenced writing his music column, Gary Lightbody's Band of the Week, in the magazine Q The Music.com.

 In 2011, he wrote as an essayist for The Huffington Post.

 Other musical projects

 As a songwriter/bandleader, Lightbody has written songs and lyrics for a wide variety of artists and genres.
-In 2000, he formed the Scottish supergroup The Reindeer Section, comprising 47 musicians from 20 different bands, including members of bands like Belle & Sebastian, Mogwai, Idlewild, Teenage Fanclub, Arab Strap and other musicians.
+In 2000, he formed the Scottish supergroup the Reindeer Section, comprising 47 musicians from 20 different bands, including members of bands like Belle & Sebastian, Mogwai, Idlewild, Teenage Fanclub, Arab Strap and other musicians.
 The group released Y'All Get Scared Now, Ya Hear! in 2001 and Son of Evil Reindeer in 2002.